Why it’s important to recycle glass

 Residential and commercial options for recycling glass

-Homeowners in most municipalities are eligible for residential recycling pickup, but can also bring materials to a designated drop-off location in their community.
+Homeowners in most municipalities are eligible for residential pickup, but can also bring materials to a designated drop-off location in their community.

 Commercial recycling starts with an audit of your business so our teams can help you determine what type of glass collection you need and help identify the right-size recycling containers.
-Many office recycling situations benefit from small containers, while others require a close partnership with a local material recovery facility, and a comprehensive waste management plan.
+Many office situations benefit from small containers, while others require a close partnership with a local material recovery facility, and a comprehensive waste management plan.

 Can glass be recycled?